AxisOxy/Planet-Rocklobster/readme.txt

 So this is more useful for the advanced user/coder as for beginners.
 I am not starting to awnser questions like: "What is Amiga, what is a demo, what is UAE, what is assembler, ...?".
 Google and Wikipedia can pretty much help you on these things.
-You can try using our full framework and follow our workflow, but i´m not sure if this is going to work.
+You can try using our full framework and follow our workflow, but iÂ´m not sure if this is going to work.
 Even though i tried to add some documentation and examples.
 But I am sure some of you will find interesting partial solutions for problems they struggle for a long time.
 E.g. Doynax ultrafast packer or the automation of MOD to P61 conversion.